Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 • Wedding sinking fund (for hosting a wedding or the costs of attending future weddings)

-• Gift sinking funds (you might save all year for Christmas gifts, for example)
+• Gift sinking funds (you might save all year for sustainable Christmas gifts, for example)

-• Kids’ activity sinking funds (save year-round for those summer camps and club fees)
+• Kids’ activity sinking funds (save year-round for those summer camps and club fees, as well as experience gifts for kids)

 Retirement savings